 Articulate your core values and commitment to learning.
 Two-thirds of candidates want to know about your company’s culture and values.
 They want to know what sets you apart from your competitors and the type of culture they will be immersed in, which is why it’s important to highlight your commitment to investing in your employee’s careers in your mission statement or core values.

 Weave in the importance of learning throughout the interview process.
 People don’t know what they don’t know, which is why it’s so important to highlight your learning programs and career paths throughout the interview process.
+This same highlight may find its application in niche specific as well as non-niche-specific industries.
+When approaching, say an airline for an aviation-based job, highlighting acquired knowledge, courses taken and Skills needed for a career in aviation could smoothen the interview.
+This is because all particulars are open for evaluation for the concerned job.

 Offer career development programs that help employees think through their next career move and then help them achieve that goal through learning.
 By promoting this aspect of your values during the recruitment process, you are more likely to attract candidates who value continued learning and embody a growth mindset, which is an important trait in today’s era of rapid growth and innovation.

 These are just a few quick and easy ways to sprinkle learning into your recruitment strategy.
-If you’re looking for more advice, take a look at our White Paper on “Skills Are the New Currency” and discover how investing in learning and development can provide your employees with a foundation that will shape your organization’s culture and lead to a higher performing workforce.
+If you’re looking for more advice, take a look at our White Paper on “Skills Are the New Currency” and discover how investing in learning and development can provide your employees with a foundation that can shape your organization’s culture and lead to a higher performing workforce.